arthurmauvezin/devops-lab/answers.md

 # Answers

-Lastname: Toquebiau
+Lastname1: Toquebiau
-Firstname: Maxime
+Firstname1: Maxime

+Lastname2: Guillermou
+Firstname2: Tom

 ## 2.2
 command: docker build -t app .

 ## 2.3
-question:
+question: The app fails at first.
+We need to specify the right port.
+Therefore we expose the port 3000.
-command:
+command: EXPOSE 3000

 ## 2.5
 question: